Fuzzing MLIR Compilers with Custom Mutation Synthesis: Background

 \subsection{MLIR: Multi-Level Intermediate Representation}

 Multi-Level Intermediate Representation (MLIR) is a modular compiler framework that differs from traditional approaches by enabling developers to extend the intermediate representation.
 Rather than defining a single monolithic IR with a fixed set of types and instructions like LLVM's IR, MLIR is extensible by design.
 Compiler developers may define new \emph{MLIR dialects} consisting of custom operations and types tailored to the domain, language, or architecture the compiler targets.
 MLIR dialects can be progressively lowered, forming a modular compilation pipeline, in contrast with traditional compiler infrastructure that offers limited extensibility.
-However, this presents a challenge for test generation, since custom operations introduce semantic constraints that are operation-specific, such as the def-use relationships and type consistency illustrated by colored pairs in Listing~\ref{lst:hw-example}.
+However, this presents a challenge for test generation, since dialect-specific operations also introduce new constraints that are dialect-specific.
 Take the Circuit IR Compilers and Tools (CIRCT)~\cite{circt} as an example.
 CIRCT is a unified framework built on MLIR that enables optimized hardware design across different backends catering to the needs of heterogeneous compilation.
 It defines 26 new dialects with 145 new operations, including the \texttt{comb} and \texttt{hw} dialects that define low-level hardware operations.
 An example of the \texttt{comb} add operation is shown on line 4 of Listing \ref{lst:recipient-ex}.
 The full name of this operation is \texttt{comb.add} where \texttt{comb} is a dialect name and \texttt{add} is the operation name.
 As shown in the snippet, the operation takes two operands \texttt{\%arg0 and \%c1} and returns a single value \texttt{\%o1}.
 Its type signature indicates that the operation takes an input operands of type \texttt{i2} (2-bit integers) and produce an output of type \texttt{i2}.